 - All transportation vehicles, including marine vessels and aircraft will be cleaned and sanitized prior to each transport in accordance to CDC guidelines.
 Inspectors should request information about sanitary protocols for commercial transportation before departing.

 - Transportation methods should allow reasonable space between personnel and overcrowding of transportation methods is prohibited.

 - All state vehicles, vessels, and aircraft will contain PPE and first-aid kits to assist if an employee becomes ill during transit.

 - Road vehicles should be limited to one employee without program manager's approval.
-No more than two employees may travel in a single road vehicle and both will wear cloth face masks.
+No more than two employees may travel in a single road vehicle and both are encouraged to wear cloth face masks if either is unvaccinated.
 Employees may use their personal vehicle with supervisor approval and in accordance with the Alaska Administrative Manual (AAM 60.TRAVEL); the state is not responsible for any damages to personal vehicles.

 - If two employees are traveling together, employees will remove all gear from state vehicles and disinfect it daily, as practicable (e.g. backpacks and shareable equipment).